Book a demo Book a demo

 How do value-based care models affect private practice revenue?

 Value-based care ties reimbursement to quality metrics and cost reduction rather than volume of services.
-Practices must track 30+ quality measures, invest in care coordination infrastructure, and absorb financial risk if patient populations exceed cost targets.
-The shift requires operational capabilities most small practices historically lacked, including longitudinal outcome tracking and real-time cost analysis.
+According to CMS, approximately 14.3 million Medicare beneficiaries (roughly 21% of the Medicare population) receive care coordinated through Accountable Care Organizations in 2026, up from 13.7 million in 2025.
+Participating practices must track 30+ quality measures, invest in care coordination infrastructure, and absorb financial risk if patient populations exceed cost targets, requiring operational capabilities most small practices historically lacked.

 How does remote patient monitoring generate revenue?